 Who Are We...?

-No, that is not the cue for you to chant a Liberty favourite (although many who attend SCC regularly do!).
+No, that is not the cue for you to chant a Liberty (or to be up to date, swansea.com stadium) favourite - although many who attend SCC regularly do!

 Church is not a building, it is the people.
 That is a phrase that often gets repeated on church websites...but who are the people?
 What are they interested in?
 What do they look like?
 What do they do when they are not in church?